tushartyagi1988/Python-Seaborn_Visualizations/README.md

 # Seaborn_Visualizations
-This repository contains a notebook with different visualizations using seaborn.
+This repository contain various notebooks with different visualizations using seaborn library in Python.

-The Tips dataset included in Seaborn has been used for creating graphs.
+The tips, flights and iris datasets included in Seaborn have been used for creating graphs.